marcusmmmz/marcusmmmz/README.md

 ## Hi there 👋

-I'm Marcus, a Brazilian 15 year old fullstack web dev (and game dev when i feel like it) that likes to reinvent the wheel sometimes.
+I'm Marcus, a Brazilian fullstack web dev (and game dev when i feel like it) that likes to reinvent the wheel sometimes.

 ### My portfolio
 I don't have one yet ¯\_(ツ)\_/¯